gonnavis/co-share/examples/content/counter.md

 })
 ```

-Lastly we need to implement some abstract methods which we can leave empty, but are interesting callbacks.
+Lastly, we need to implement some abstract methods which we can leave empty but are interesting callbacks.

 ```typescript
 public onUnlink(link: StoreLink): void {}
 public onLink(link: StoreLink): void {}
 ```

-`onUnlink` and `onLink` are invoked when a link to this store is estalished or destroyed.
+`onUnlink` and `onLink` are invoked when a link to this Store is established or destroyed.
-However, for the simple counter, these two function can be left empty.
+However, for the simple counter, these two functions can be left empty.

-Now we are done with the store.
-The complete code looks like this ([`lockable.ts`](https://github.com/cocoss-org/co-share/blob/master/examples/stores/lockable.ts)).
+Now we are done with the Store.
+The complete code looks like this ([`counter.ts`](https://github.com/cocoss-org/co-share/blob/master/examples/stores/counter.ts)).

 ```typescript
 export class CounterStore extends Store {